Word Entries containing the term:

 consists of at least seven layers: the skiln, subcutaneous fat, deep fascia, abdominal muscles, transversalis fascia, extraperitoneal fat, and the parietal peritoneum.

 2. The lining of the abdomen, consisting partly of bone but mostly of muscle: Several sets of muscles support and propel the torso or body, for example the abdominal wall

 muscles which help transfer force between the upper and lower body, and they also protect the delicate internal organs, and their most important function is to support the back.

 The muscles of the torso extend in several directions and they help to maintain the posture and aid the spinal muscles when bending, twisting, and when doing other movements.

 is smaller and thinner than the external oblique muscle and it functions to compress the abdominal contents and assists in micturition, defecation, emesis, parturition, and forced expiration.

+Both muscles acting together serve to flex the vertebral column, drawing the costal cartilages toward the pubis.
 One side acting alone bends the vertebral column laterally and rotates it, drawing the shoulder of the opposite side downward.

 Concerning the section inside the abdomen: Because of the terrible accident, Frank suffered from an intra-abdominal bleeding which required an immediate operation.